bihong/slate/source/index.html.md

 > Make sure to replace `6987ca1086f4e31474bc4a0bf291d4e2b7926c52` with your API key to access the production data.

-Chope API uses token-based verification in the header in a query.
-An access token will be assigned by Chope to our partners once commercial term has been signed.
+Chope API uses token-based verification in the header.
+An access token will be assigned by Chope to partners once commercial term has been signed.

 To perform test on Chope Sandbox environment, please use the following token:

 `Autorization: Bearer 6987ca1086f4e31474bc4a0bf291d4e2b7926c52`

-# Prerequisite
+# Important Notes

+## Restaurant with Special Setup
 Most reservation on Chope can be made simply by submitting diner's particulars, but some restaurants have special configurations that require additional information and process, for example:

 1. Restaurant with Customized Questionnaire (CQ)